South Africa, Brazil Developing A-Darter SRAAM

 This industrial strategy seeks to boost the indigenous aerospace industries in both Brazil and South Africa, and fits into the IBSA cooperation framework.
 It may also be a lead-in to the missile’s market positioning in many 3rd world countries, as a weapon without political strings attached, due to its so-called non-aligned political positioning.

-In South Africa, the A-Darter will equip the SAAF’s JAS-39 C/D Gripens, serving alongside the European IRIS-T. The SAAF’s Hawk Mk.
-120 trainer/ light attack aircraft points to a larger export market, given the Hawk LIFT’s global popularity.
-Hawks are trainers, but many countries use them as light fighters and air policing aircraft.
+Beyond the 2 partner countries, Hawk integration is the biggest pointer to a larger export market.
+Hawks are very popular around the world as trainers, and many countries use them in a secondary role as light fighters and air policing aircraft.
 Even NATO planned to use them as airfield defense planes, in the event of a Soviet invasion.
-An integrated A-Darter would offer operators of advanced Hawk models a significant SRAAM upgrade, and might even become a reason to upgrade older models.
+An integrated A-Darter would offer operators of advanced Hawk models a significant SRAAM upgrade over existing options, and might even become a reason to upgrade older Hawk models.

 Contracts and Key Events